clplaneguy/EspWii/README.md

 This checks the device to see if the name of the device matched a given name.
 If the name matches a packet is returned with the device name in its contents.
 If the name does not match, no packet is returned.

-If the name requests ends with a \* charrecter then it wil be treated as a wildcard.
+If the name request ends with a \* character, then it will be treated as a wildcard.
 Matches up to the \* will be returned.
 Name requests with just \* will always return the name of the device.

 ## Game Controller